Ebionites: On James the Just

-Some of the Church Fathers argue that the Ebionites, like other Jewish-Christian sects, revered James the Just, brother of Jesus and leader of the Jerusalem church, as the true successor to Jesus (rather than Peter) and an exemplar of righteousness.
-One of the popular primary connections of the Ebionites to James is that the Ascents of James in the Pseudo-Clementine literature are related to the Ebionites.
-The other popularly proposed connection is that mentioned by William Whiston in his 1794 edition of Josephus, where he notes that we learn from fragments of Hegesippus that the Ebionites interpreted a prophecy of Isaiah as foretelling the murder of James.
+Some Church Fathers report that the Ebionites, like several other Jewish Christian groups, revered James the Just, brother of Jesus, as the legitimate successor to Jesus and the authoritative leader of the early Jerusalem church, in contrast to later proto-orthodox traditions that emphasized Peter's preeminence.
+Modern scholarship broadly accepts that James became the central leader of the Jerusalem movement after Jesus’ death.
+The Ascents of James within the Pseudo-Clementine literature are related to Ebionites.
+Another often-cited connection appears in William Whiston's notes to his 1737 translation of Antiquities of the Jews by Josephus, where he argued from fragments of Hegesippus that Ebionites interpreted the Book of Isaiah as foretelling the martyrdom of James.

-Modern critical scholars, including Robert Eisenman, Pierre-Antoine Bernheim, Will Durant, Michael Goulder, Gerd Ludemann, John Painter and James Tabor, argue for some form of continuity of the Jerusalem church into the second and third centuries and that the Ebionites regarded James as their apostolic founder.
+Many contemporary scholars reject the once-dominant evolutionary model according to which a "high Christology" emerged only gradually in late Christianity.
+Instead, a substantial body of scholarship argues that reverence for Jesus as a heavenly, exalted, and in some cases pre-existent figure appeared within the earliest decades of the Christian movement, including in traditions reflected in Paul's letters.
+Richard Bauckham argues that the Jerusalem church under James already possessed a form of “high Christology,” while the Ebionites represented a later stream of Jewish Christianity that emphasized Jesus’ humanity and prophetic role.
+Bauckham and others therefore distinguish the Ebionites from the Nazarenes, whom they regard as closer continuators of the original Jerusalem church and more accepting of Paul’s mission to Gentiles.

-Conservative Christian scholars, such as Richard Bauckham, hold that James and his circle in the early Jerusalem church held a "high Christology" (i.e. Jesus was a pre-existent angelic or divine being) while the Ebionites held a "low Christology" (i.e. Jesus was a mere man adopted by God).
-As an alternative to the traditional view of Eusebius that the Jewish Jerusalem church gradually adopted the proto-orthodox Christian theology of the Gentile church, Bauckham and others suggest immediate successors to the Jerusalem church under James and the other relatives of Jesus were the Nazarenes who accepted Paul as an "apostle to the Gentiles", while the Ebionites were a later schismatic sect of the early second century that rejected Paul.
+Other scholars challenge this reconstruction and argue for stronger continuity between the Jerusalem church and later Ebionite traditions.
+Robert Eisenman, Gerd Ludemann, John Painter, Michael Goulder, and James Tabor contend that Ebionite theology may preserve elements of an earlier Jerusalem-centered form of Christianity focused on James as apostolic founder, uncompromising covenant faithfulness, and a more explicitly Jewish understanding of Jesus.
+In this critical interpretation, portrayals of the Ebionites as merely a late heretical sect reflect retrospective proto-orthodox polemics rather than neutral historical description.

 On Paul the Apostle

-The Ebionites rejected the Pauline Epistles, and, according to Origen, they viewed Paul as an "apostate from the Law".
-The Ebionites may have been spiritual and physical descendants of the "super-apostles" — talented and respected Jewish Christian ministers in favour of mandatory circumcision of converts — who sought to undermine Paul in Galatia and Corinth.
+Ebionites rejected the Pauline Epistles, and, according to Origen, they viewed Paul as a false apostle and an apostate from the Law.
+Ebionites may have been spiritual and biological descendants of the "super-apostles" — talented and respected Jewish Christian ministers in favour of mandatory circumcision of converts — who sought to undermine Paul in Galatia and Corinth.

-Epiphanius relates that the Ebionites opposed Paul, who they saw as responsible for the idea that Gentile Christians did not have to be circumcised or follow the Law of Moses, and named him an apostate from Judaism.
+Epiphanius relates that Ebionites opposed Paul, who they saw as responsible for the idea that Gentile Christians did not have to be circumcised or follow the Law of Moses, and named him an apostate from Judaism.
 Epiphanius further relates that some Ebionites alleged that Paul was a Greek who converted to Judaism in order to marry the daughter of a High Priest of Israel, but apostatized when she rejected him.